astrimbu/research/content/LLMs are in 1.58 bits.md

 ---
-title: The Era of 1-bit LLMs All Large Language Models are in 1.58 Bits
+title: LLMs are in 1.58 bits
 aliases:
   - The Era of 1-bit LLMs All Large Language Models are in 1.58 Bits
 tags: